pghalliday/grunt-mocha-test/README.md

 ### Running in permanent environments (like watch)

-In some instances, for example when you are running grunt-mocha-test in a grunt watch environment using the `spawn: false` option, you might get in a spot where each test is run only once.
-After that it will be ignored until you always get: `0 passing` as a result of your tests.
+If you run `grunt-mocha-test` with `grunt-contrib-watch` using the `spawn: false` option, you will notice that the tests only run on the first change.
+Subsequent changes will result in an empty report with a `0 passing` message.

-This happens because mocha loads your test using require.
-Thus once it has been loaded once in a specific process, it won't run again.
+This happens because `mocha` loads your tests using `require` resulting in them being added to the require cache.
+Thus once they have been loaded in a process the subsequent calls to `require` hit the cache without executing the code again.
 To prevent this from happening, use the `clearRequireCache` option (default value is `false`).

-Here is an example allowing you to run only the modified tests when possible:
+Here is an example that also demonstrates how to only run changed tests:

 ```javascript
 module.exports = function(grunt) {